TheCloudGuyOrg/Music_is_Life/README.md

 ## Project Requirements
 - Setup DynamoDB
-    - Add TrackId and auto increment
-        - if not possible then make Track sort key
     - connect DynamoDB and S3 API's to work as a unit
     - Add DynamoDB Error Checks
     - Implement Exponential Retries